(article by Nick Martin)

-Oh, the Practice Center, the heart of Bandon Dunes Golf Resort.
+The Practice Center is the heart of Bandon Dunes Golf Resort.
 For many guests, it is the first and last place they go during their stay.
 For others, it’s an afterthought, probably because they don’t realize all it has to offer.
 The Bandon Dunes Practice Center is not your typical driving range; it’s a vast expanse of game improvement, the likes of which you may not have expected.
 Here are five things every golfer should know about it:

 1. Ease of access – The Practice Center is minutes away from practically anywhere on property.
 And the efficiency of the resort’s shuttle system makes getting there as easy as an uphill 2-footer.

-2. “Big Putt” – After knocking a few balls into the ether from the practice tee, having established the confidence to hit fairway shots off the links-style turf, turn now to the 1-acre putting surface to work on the 100-foot-putt that is sure to become a part of your round.
+2. “Big Putt” – After knocking a few balls into the ether from the practice tee, turn now to the 1-acre putting green to work on the 100-foot-putt that is sure to come in handy.
 Unlike The Punchbowl putting course, the Big Putt is intended for practice and mimics the putting situations you will undoubtedly experience out on the course.

-4. New Visitor Center building – One of the jewels of the Practice Center is the new Visitor Center building and bag drop.
+4. Visitor Center building – One of the jewels of the Practice Center is the Visitor Center building and bag drop.
 Complete with a cedar inlay ceiling and a 270-degree glass enclosure that offers a view of the entire facility, every detail is top-notch.
 Copies of the Wall Street Journal are laid out on tables.
-Coffee and tea are complementary.
-Take a break from practice and enjoy this new facility.
+Coffee and tea are complimentary.
+Take a break from practice and enjoy this popular facility.